 All firearms are to be carried in a case, holster (with no magazine), or on a “gun buggy” or cart with the muzzle pointed down towards the ground with a chamber flag inserted.
 If you do not have a chamber flag one will be given to you.
 Ask for one!
 If you are waiting to shoot a stage and your rifle is grounded, it must have a chamber flag and pointed downrange.

 Shoulder carrying of rifles is allowed between stages after you show clear to the stage controller.
 Muzzle is to remain to the ground.
 Slings will be allowed in the stage area for active use in the match.
-If you are hand carrying a rifle to the ready line or between stages, the muzzle must remain pointed towards the ground.
+If you are hand carrying a rifle to the ready line or between stages, the muzzle must remain pointed towards the ground with chamber flag inserted.

 Use of slings and other methods of carrying firearms will be covered in the match briefing.